cardano-community/guild-operators/docs/Scripts/cntools-common.md

 **1.**  From the main menu select `Pool [p]`
 **2.**  Select `Register [r]`
-**3.**  Select the pool you just created in step 11 above
+**3.**  Select the pool you just created
-**4.**  CNTools will give you prompts to set metadata, pledge, margin and cost.
+**4.**  CNTools will give you prompts to set pledge, margin, cost, metadata, and relays.
 Enter values that are useful to you.
 **IMPORTANT** - Make sure you set your pledge low enough to insure your funds in your wallet will cover pledge plus pool registration fees.
+**5.**  Select wallet to use as pledge wallet, `bob` in our case.
+As this is a newly created wallet you will be prompted to press a key to continue with wallet registration.
+When complete and if successful, both wallet and pool will be registered on-chain.

 It will look something like this:
 ```
  >> POOL >> REGISTER
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Dumping ledger-state from node, can take a while on larger networks...

 Select Pool:

   LOVE
   [c] Cancel

+ -- Pool Parameters --

 Pledge (in ADA, default: 50000): 899
 Margin (in %, default: 7.5): 10
 Cost (in ADA, default: 256): 500

+ -- Pool Metadata --

 Enter Pool's Name (default: LOVE):
 Enter Pool's Ticker , should be between 3-5 characters (default: LOVE):
 Enter Pool's Description (default: No Description): My custom description